shwethaj1104/portfolio/README.md

 Technology used: react-multi-carousel, react-maichimp-subscribe, Animate.css

-Here is the URL to the project :  https://personal-portfolio-umber.vercel.app
+Here is the URL to portfolio :  https://personal-portfolio-umber.vercel.app

 Landing page :